Alabama Food Assistance Program

 To apply for food assistance benefits, please visit MyDHR which is the online application portal for Alabama’s public assistance.
 Before you can complete the application, you must first register for an account.

-Once you’re accepted into the program, you will receive an electronic EBT card that is preloaded monthly with cash benefits and is used, like a debit card, to purchase eligible food from local grocery stores.
+Once you are approved for the program, you will receive a chip-enabled EBT card that is loaded monthly with food assistance benefits, which can be used like a debit card to purchase eligible food at authorized grocery stores.

 Food Assistance Division